Search for keywords or topics in magmageopark.no

 Sogndalstrand

-Day 2 in Three Historic Wooden Towns
+Day 2 - Three Historic Wooden Towns

 Photo: Kjetil Bentsen

-This day is designed for travellers interested in culture, history and local traditions.
-Experience the protected tiny town of Sogndalstrand, explore art and heritage shaped by mining landscapes, and discover how life has unfolded between sea and mountains over centuries.
-The day ends with good food and warm hospitality at Sogndalstrand Kulturhotell.
+This day is designed for travellers with an interest in culture, history and local traditions.
+Experience the protected small town of Sogndalstrand, explore art and cultural heritage shaped by mining landscapes, and gain insight into how life between sea and mountains has evolved over centuries.

 Photo: Eduardo Grund/Region Stavanger